newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 - Pay any associated fees

 >**Once completed, you will have:**
->- You will receive a Commercial Learner’s Permit (CLP) after passing the knowledge portion of the test and a CDL after passing the driving exam.
+>- Commercial Learner’s Permit (CLP) after passing the knowledge portion of the test
+>- CDL after passing the driving exam